GauravTheBeginner/our-timing--/README.md

 - Add more countries and dynamic data fetching.
 - Implement features like note categories or the ability to share notes.

----

-This should give a good overview of how contributors can get involved, along with the required setup for the environment variables.
-Let me know if you need any further changes!